scikit-image/scikit-image/INSTALL.rst

 - `WinPython <https://winpython.github.io/>`_

-Note that the version of ``scikit-image`` installed with these distributions may different than the one you expect.
+Note that the version of ``scikit-image`` installed with these distributions may be different than the one you expect.
 This should not stop you from getting started with your project.
 We suggest you check the installed version of ``scikit-image`` with the code snippet included at the top of this guide so that you can refer to the appropriate documentation version.